Australian Pacific Touring: Introduction into the global market

 In 1996, APT acquired Newmans Escorted Tours, expanding the company's presence in New Zealand.
 The takeover included Travelmarvel, signaling APT's move into the affordable travel market.
 In 1998, APT purchased Australian Kakadu Tours as a launch pad for APT's Northern Territory short breaks program, further defining APT and AAT Kings as head-on competitors.
 Meanwhile, touring in New Zealand continued to go from strength to strength, with the UK, Europe, Canada and Australia being the major contributing markets.
 In New Zealand, APT now offered three levels of touring product, operated from the Auckland office of 30 staff.

-In May 2001, APT sold its fleet of 90 coaches to a consortium of Cobb & Co, Dysons and Sid Fogg's with each holding an equal share.Sid Fogg's Coachlines Australian Bus Fleet Lists Removing the coach fleet redefined APT as a tour operator, highlighted by the purchase in June 2001, of a stake in a specialist luxury operator to remote destinations with a focus on cruises, tours by Private Jet and overland tours using trains, river ships and coaches.
+In May 2001, APT sold its fleet of 90 coaches to a consortium of Cobb & Co, Dysons and Sid Fogg's with each holding an equal share.
+Removing the coach fleet redefined APT as a tour operator, highlighted by the purchase in June 2001, of a stake in a specialist luxury operator to remote destinations with a focus on cruises, tours by Private Jet and overland tours using trains, river ships and coaches.

 Responding to changing market demand, APT ceased operating camping tours in Australia in 2001 and expanded into other domestic enterprises purchasing Sahara Tours, an 18-vehicle touring business operating in Central Australia.
 In 2003, this was complemented by the purchase of Billy Can Tours operating around the Northern Territory's Top End.
 In the same year a 60% shareholding in Kimberley Wilderness Adventures was purchased from the Wunan Foundation, with its network of camps in the Kimberley region of Western Australia.
 In 2003/04, APT made the move into the youth and adventure travel market by purchasing shares in domestic tour operator Connections, from James Nathan, and a minority stake in European tour operator Topdeck, with its founders.

 In 2005, APT entered another expanding travel market when the company invested in river cruise business AmaWaterways, in partnership with longtime friend and North American tour expert, Jimmy Murphy and cruising expert, Rudi Schriner.

 In 2006 APT licensed the operation of APT Day Tours in Melbourne and Sydney to Dallas Newton, former APT General Manager with coaches in Sydney provided by Crowthers.

-In June 2009, APT advanced onto the Russian travel scene by purchasing a 51% stake in the UK train operator GW Travel – a leading provider of long-distance luxury rail journeys, which operates private trains throughout Russia and its former Republics, as well as through Mongolia and China.APT buys stake in rail tour specialist GW Travel Travelmole 29 June 2009 In 2012, this was renamed to Golden Eagle Luxury Trains (GELT).
+In June 2009, APT advanced onto the Russian travel scene by purchasing a 51% stake in the UK train operator GW Travel – a leading provider of long-distance luxury rail journeys, which operates private trains throughout Russia and its former Republics, as well as through Mongolia and China.
+In 2012, this was renamed to Golden Eagle Luxury Trains (GELT).

 In June 2012 APT became partners and shareholders with leading UK cruise specialist Noble Caledonia and its luxury expedition ship MS Island Sky.